MultiSafepay/docs/content/faq/errors-explained/http-errors.md

 ---
 > * Please note that HTTP errors are not necessarily originated from the MultiSafepay platform.
 They are rather generic errors you can come across while browsing the web.

+Below you can find a list of the most common error codes and their explanations:

 |  Error	|  Description 	           |
 |-----------|--------------------------|
 | HTTP 200: OK | The page responds correctly but lacks the text 'OK' in the body. |